THE HISTORY OF SHOE4AFRICA

 Event organizer, and 2016 Olympian Manuela Soccol

 Calvin Jepkogei had a tough month, losing her father, but she was uplifted when the day later she found out she got a four year scholarship to enroll in a secondary school in the district after she has now graduated from her junior years at our (free) school.
-Thanks to Claudio and his Italian team, and our ambassador Janeth Jepkosgei of the Janeth Jepkosgei Shoe4Africa School for helping her on her journey into the future.
+Thanks to Claudio Berardelli and his Italian team, and our ambassador Janeth Jepkosgei of the Janeth Jepkosgei Shoe4Africa School for helping her on her journey into the future.

 Janeth, far left, outside the school, with Miss Jepkoegi after she graduates from our school.

 We started building the SHOE4AFRICA Mary Keitany Secondary School!
 We are building this to honor one of our ambassadors and a good friend for a decade, Mary Keitany.
 Since running a Shoe4Africa race back in 2006, her first senior event, she has gone on to win three London Marathons and three New York’s too… of course the odd world championships too!
-Let school begin.
+Let the school begin.

 We are really happy that Alyssa O’Connor has launched a Ruby in the Rift project at the Shoe4Africa Martin Lel secondary school – read about it here on her blog LINK